 Ninety-five percent of the Treasure Valley water use falls into one of two major categories: domestic, commercial, municipal, and industrial use (DCMI), and irrigation.
-While not always included in water-use estimations, water is used to recharge the aquifer, support the river and tributary biological systems, and convey irrigation water.
-Water leaving the Valley passes through downstream hydropower plants that generate electricity used in the valley.
+While not always included in water-use estimations, water is used to recharge the aquifer, support the river and tributary biological systems, and to provide delivery head to convey irrigation water (e.g. conveyance losses).
+Some municipal and industrial systems implement aquifer storage and recovery techniques to store treated water off peak and re-pump during summer demand.
+Water leaving the Valley passes through downstream hydropower plants that generate lowcost electricity used in the valley.